Work with dangerous chemical and biological substances

 Occasions when an investigation and risk assessment should be done:

-3. Before temporary work is begun.
+3. Before a temporary work is started.

-4. Every time work will be started in a cistern, well, silo, pipe, deep pit/excavation, or similar closed space.
+4. Every time work will be started in a cistern, well, silo, pipe, deep pit/excavation or similar closed space.

-Asbestos, thermosetting plastic, and quartz
+Asbestos, thermosetting plastic, and quartz are common dangerous substances in construction

 Thermosetting plastics are found in some joint foam, in fire seals, special paint for, for example, floors and steel (epoxy), and insulation on district heating pipes.
-Thermosetting plastics can cause allergies or other oversensitivity.
+Thermosetting plastics can cause allergies and other oversensitivity.

-Last updated 2016-09-13
+Last updated 2024-01-04